ccy08/shapeless-for-mortals/README.md

 Workshop material for the Scala eXchange 2015 talk "Shapeless for Mortals".

+**There is no need to read or study this material in advance** (in fact, it won't make any sense until you've seen the presentation).

 Please check out this repository and type `sbt updateClassifiers` to ensure that you have all the dependencies for the day.

 You may also wish to check out the following, as they will be instructive: